-8 Conclusions
+7 Conclusions

 The research and results presented provided a sound basic structure to review the recent approaches aiming to provide policy orientation in defining food policies able to have a strong impact in the actual situation "on hunger" around the world.
 Some principles and traditional views to deal with food and hunger problems were questioned and some new referential ideas presented.
 The need to have a systemic view, using the food security concept was discussed and somehow confirmed.
-The usefulness of the methods proposed for food systems analysis proved appropriate when integrating the view of a structural change process with development, using the proposed World Food Security Equation - WFSE model linked with the Induced Innovation model (ICI-model).
+The usefulness of the methods proposed for food systems analyze proved appropriate when integrating the view of a structural change process with development, using the proposed World Food Security Equation - WFSE model with the Induced Innovation model (ICI-model).

-The identified hypotheses were tested based on secondary data and bibliography references available.
-The evidence showed how important has been production growth (mainly based on technological changes), clearly a necessary condition in the long run, but not sufficient to solve the actual hunger dilemma around the world.
+The identified hypotheses were tested based on data and bibliography references available.
+The evidence showed how important has been production growth, but clearly a necessary condition in the long run but not sufficient to solve the hunger dilemma around the world.
 Demand side approach showed to be determinant, along with all the variables determining food access problems and possible solutions.
 Failures in several dimensions were stressed, and introduced an important less frequent issue based on the idea of exploring efficiency and inefficiencies conditions in production, in consumption, markets and last, but not the least, governance conditions.
 The theoretical revision and models proposed brought a different view in trying to explore the study of efficiency and inefficient conditions.
-The basic induced innovation model, which has been called the ICI model - induced change model, has served to provide the rationale to look for changes and how those changes occur, but basically aiming not only to prove the induced and economic rationale behind the observed changes, but to access how efficient and consistent those changes occur.

-The proposed approach presented and discussed was tested against empirical experiences based on many years of empirical work used to test the models and question how efficient the systems are in promoting changes and how rationale those changes have been.
-It is possible to look for efficiency considerations in the food dynamics change process, exploring alternative interventions using the actual knowledge available, the cumulative experience obtained and the referential models proposed, basically the WFSE structural model linked with the ICI model.
+The basic induced innovation model, which has been called the ICI model - induced change model, has served to provide the rationale to look for changes and how those changes occur, but basically aiming to prove the induced and economic rationale behind the observed changes.
+The proposed approach, after many years of empirical work to test the model, suggests using the referred model to test how efficient the systems are in promoting changes and how rationale those changes can be.
+That is to say, that it is possible to look for efficiency considerations in the food dynamics change process, exploring alternative interventions using the actual knowledge available and the cumulative experience obtained (and the referential models proposed).

-The last part, the empirical observation and data presented based on countries experience, was very important in regard to explore the interconnections between the results obtained and the models and policy orientation prescribed through the provided analysis.
-It seems very interesting to be able to conclude that the knowledge available and cumulative experiences consistent with the new approach have been able to show results far better than ever before.
-Latin America reference, with Brazil leadership behaviour in food security improvement and poverty alleviation has been recognized worldwide.
+The last part, the empirical observation and data presented based on countries experience, was very important in regard to explore the linkages between the results obtained and the models and policy orientation prescribed through the provided analysis.
+It seems very interesting to be able to conclude that the knowledge available and cumulative experiences with the new approach have been able to show results far better than ever before.
+Latin America reference, with Brazil leadership behavior in food security improvement and poverty alleviation has been recognized worldwide.
 Also important, but less known examples are the African examples presented, which also showed alternative strategies to be pursued in specific conditions, but the most important result was to show how those economic actions and policies can be consistent will the new approach proposed.

-The contribution in this research is clearly a starting point for discussions and further work, using different theorectical backgrounds, but pointing out common denominators, "efficiency considerations" within the economic system.
-Referential models discussed seem to be able to make knowledge available and scientific capability more useful, focused and potentially correctly appropriated by our political and policy leaders.
+The contribution in this research is clearly a starting point for discussions and further work, but showed a tremendous potential to make a huge difference in a very short period of time if the knowledge available and scientific efforts can be focused and correctly appropriated by our political and policy leaders.
 Hunger around the world cannot be seen only as one more problem of our society.
 It is a question of basic citizenship and civilization.
 The Food related scientists need to improve their "governance" capability to promote the necessary changes, mainly when they have instruments and technical expertise to do it.